mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 }
 ```

 Then we'll add the required resources.
 Note that we don't use the `aws_acm_certificate` resource here - unlike with the server certificate, importing the client certificates into ACM is optional.
+Similarly, we don't need to update `certs/dev/tls.json` as Serverless CA will create our client certificates with the `clientAuth` EKU by default.

 ```
 resource "tls_cert_request" "client_certs" {